CLI Reference

 haptix tool console [options]

 Get recent app console output (print, NSLog, os_log).
+Filters are applied server-side.

 | Flag | Description |